 Another essential part of the process is the Work Items, which represent unique data objects in your business process.
 An example of Work Item usage could be if your business process is about handling customer orders; one order could be assigned as one Work Item.
 Using Work Items for process data enables fine-grained exception handling, analytics, and convenient scaling of the workload over multiple Workers.

 The simplest possible process is just a single Step with a Worker and Robot assigned to it, but by utilizing Work Items and multi-step workflows, you can streamline your unattended automation, improve error handling, and optimize resource allocation.
 This will ultimately result in a more efficient and reliable system that will better meet your business needs.

 A common way to use Steps and Work Items in the Process is the Producer-Consumer model, where the Producer step reads some input data (e.g Excel file containing orders, e-mail containing a list of users, or anything else), and creates Work Items for the Consumer step for processing based on the input data.

-This best-practice pattern can be applied to most automation use cases, and e.g. the processing in the Consumer step can be scaled over multiple Workers by just adjusting the concurrency setting in the configuration.
+This best-practice pattern can be applied to most automation use cases, and e.g. the processing in the Consumer step can be scaled over multiple Workers by just adjusting the parallel executions setting in the configuration.
 The Control Room will keep track of the processing, and you will have all the possible failures conveniently available in the UI for troubleshooting or manual handling.

 - Work item management in the Control Room